 - For periods when you were employed, arrange for the Board office to receive Verification of Employment form(s), completed and signed by your employer(s).
 The forms must be notarized and sent directly from the employer to the Board office.
 If you cannot obtain a Verification of Employment form from an employer, you may substitute tax W-2 forms.
 However, you must include a written explanation why you cannot obtain the Verification of Employment form from the employer.

 - For periods of self-employment, provide copies of your tax documents, business license, and a Experience Log form to show at least 75 home inspections performed while self-employed.
 The Board may request more documentation, such as copies of sample home inspection reports, for review to verify your experience.

 - Proof of the number of inspections you have performed – (to qualify based on number of inspections)

-- Proof of your ASHI membership as an inspector or certified inspector.
+- Proof of your ASHI, and/or NAHI/InterNACHI certified membership.
 Associate memberships do not qualify.

 - A Experience Log form proving of at least 75 home inspections.

 For additional information about applying by number of inspections, see Section 4.5.2 of the Board’s Rules and Regulations